 Five Minutes of Stillness

-I like to use the following exercise when I want to enhance presence, especially at moments of unease and agitation.
+I like to use the following exercise when I want to ground myself and be more present, especially in moments of unease and agitation.

 Find a quiet spot—it can be a pleasant room at your home, your garden, or any other place you find comfortable.
 Set the timer for five minutes and just sit quietly, with your eyes open or closed.
 Listen to the sounds, look attentively at what’s around you, pay attention to your breathing and your body’s sensations, and if thoughts arise, don’t try to fight them.
 From time to time bring your attention back from thinking to what’s around you.
 Feel the life around and inside you.